loco/swizzle/README.md

 ### Limitations

-This version was developed very quickly for our own API specifically.
-That means it's not guaranteed to support the whole Swagger spec.
+This library supports **only** version 1.2 of the old Swagger specification.
+We developed this very quickly for our own needs, and haven't kept up with the newer [OpenAPI](https://swagger.io/specification/) project.

-This library supports only version 1.2 of Swagger spec.